Abua–Odual

 Abua–Odual (also spelled as Abua/Odual) is a Local Government Area in Rivers State, Nigeria.
-Its headquarters is located in Ayama/Abua CentralAbua.

-It has an area of 704 km^{2} and a population of 282,988 at the 2006 census.
+Its headquarters is located in Ayama/Abua Central Abua.
+The people of Abua are of Ijaw ancestry,.
+Abua is an ethnicity under the ijaw nationIt has an area of 704 km^{2} and a population of 282,988 at the 2006 census.
 Abua consists of Otapha, Okpeden, Ogbo Abuan, and Emughan.
-Each has its own ruler and minimum of seven villages under it.
+Each has its ruler and a minimum of seven villages under it.

 Late Chief John Mark Miwori was a Justice of Peace in Emesu in 2007.

 The postal code of the area is 510102.

+Climate/Geography

+Abua Odual LGA is home to over 213,905 people and has an estimated total size of 704 km2.
+The average temperature and humidity in the area are 26 degrees Celsius and 83 percent, respectively.